|Profile||General | EIA profile | SEA profile|

 History of EIA

 The use of EIA in construction projects has been developed and implemented in different stages.
 Its legal framework has been improved and regularly enhanced through the promulgation of a large number of environmental laws, policies, regulations and provisions.
 The notion of EIA was introduced in China in the 1970s'.
 In 1979, when the PRC Interim Environmental Protection Law was promulgated, the formal EIA application process began.
 Thereafter, several laws, regulations ordinances and administrative rules were issued to further regulate the EIA system, formalize the content of the EIA process and improve its methodologies.
-In 1989, the Environmental Protection Law was officially enacted.
+In 1989, the Environmental Protection Law was amended and officially enacted.
 It restated the legal status of EIA.
 The law was supplemented by 15 specific laws that contain provisions for EIA and provide a legislative basis for EIA practice.
-The Ordinance of Environmental Management of Construction Projects (OEMCP) which was promulgated in 1998 is one of the most important of such regulations as it put forth the idea of EIA.
-It sets fundamental
+The Ordinance of Environmental Management of Construction Projects (OEMCP) which was promulgated in 1998 is one of the most important of such regulations as it specifies the implementation of EIA.
+It sets fundamental requirements for the implementation of EIA and made EIA compulsory for construction projects of all sizes.

 The Law of the PRC on EIA, which came into effect in 2003, extended the EIA practice from construction projects to all strategic development plans and elavated the EIA law from administrative legislation to state law.
 It strengthens the legal status of EIA in China.